Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Every one of those items is a potential keyword.
 List the location where you took the photo.
 Was it day or night, sunset or sunrise?
-What kinds of things come to mind when you want to search for your photos?
+What kinds of things come to mind when searching for your photos?
 Those are perfect things to use as a Keyword.

 Now here’s the fun part.
 You can build Smart Collections, which are nothing more than saved queries of your Keywords and other metadata.
 As you add keywords to new photos, they automatically go into those Smart Collections.

-There's more potential available to organize and find your photos and I cover them all in my course – Where's My Photo?
+There’s more potential to organize and find your photos, and I cover them all in my course – Where’s My Photo?
 Click to check it out.

 7: Watermarking Is For The Criminally Insecure

-If you think that adding a watermark to your photo is going to prevent theft, you're wrong.
+If you think adding a watermark to your photo will prevent theft, you’re wrong.
 People worry about someone stealing their photo and using it unlicensed.
 Yes, it happens.
-It's happened to me.
-However, that theft made me thousands of dollars because I had a valid registration with the US Copyright Office.
+It’s happened to me.
+However, that theft earned me thousands of dollars because I had a valid registration with the US Copyright Office.
 That is how you protect your photos, not with some ugly little watermark.

 Watermarks detract from your photo and do nothing to protect it.
 Someone can crop the photo to eliminate your watermark or use content-aware technology to replace it.
-Those watermarks are little bright spots that draw the eye, which interrupts enjoyment of your photograph.
+Those watermarks are little bright spots that draw the eye, interrupting your photograph’s enjoyment.

 The big fear is that someone will swipe a photo from the Internet.
-Well, people swiper Tic-Tacs from 7-11, too.
-It's obnoxious, but not a big deal.
+Well, people swipe Tic-Tacs from 7-11, too.
+It’s obnoxious but not a big deal.
 Legitimate businesses who want to use your photo will contact you for a license.
-I've had many inquiries like that, and none of those inquiries came from a photo with a watermark.
+I’ve had many inquiries like that, and none of those inquiries came from a photo with a watermark.

 8: There Is No “One Size Fits All” Final Export For Your Photos